ganrad/openai-api-router/frontend/README.md

    **Congratulations!**

    You have reached the end of this how-to for deploying the AI Chat Application.
-Please feel free to use and customize the artifacts posted in this repository to implement a production grade AI chat application for your Chatbot/Information Assistant use case.
+Feel free to customize the artifacts posted in this repository to implement a production grade AI chat application for your Chatbot/Information Assistant use cases.